-As noted above, we have entered into agreements with various vendors that specify future quantities and pricing of products to be supplied.
+As noted above, we have entered into agreements with various vendors, and such agreements with one of our vendors are structured as "take or pay" contracts, that specify future quantities and pricing of products to be supplied.
 Certain agreements also provide for penalties or forfeiture of advanced deposits in the event we terminate the arrangements.
 Under certain agreements, we were required to make prepayments to the vendors over the terms of the arrangements.
-As of July 2, 2023 and January 1, 2023, advances to suppliers relates to advances to TZE.
+As of April 2, 2023 and January 1, 2023, the advances to suppliers relates to advances provided to TZE.
 Refer to Note 2.
 "Agreements with SunPower, TotalEnergies SE and TZE" for further details.